Netskeh/go-smarty-reader/README.md

 * **Sébastien Thill** - *Initial work* - [Netskeh](https://github.com/Netskeh)

-See also the list of [contributors](https://github.com/NEXXTLAB/go-smarty-reader/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Netskeh/go-smarty-reader/contributors) who participated in this project.

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

+## Original work & changes

+This repository is a fork of [NEXXTLAB/go-smarty-reader](https://github.com/NEXXTLAB/go-smarty-reader).
+The changes after forking are mainly
+* implementing the go module system
+* updating the references to the original repository
+* updating the README

 ## Acknowledgments